Cofibrantly generated lax orthogonal factorisation systems: Abstract

 \section{Abstract}

 The present note has three aims.
-First, to complement some of the theory of cofibrant generation of algebraic weak factorisation systems (\textsc{awfs}s) to cover some important examples that are not locally presentable categories.
-Secondly, to prove that cofibrantly \textsc{kz}-generated \textsc{awfs}s (a notion we define) are always lax idempotent (in the sense of Clementino and the author).
+First, to complement the theory of cofibrant generation of algebraic weak factorisation systems (\textsc{awfs}s) to cover some important examples that are not locally presentable categories.
+Secondly, to prove that cofibrantly \textsc{kz}-generated \textsc{awfs}s (a notion we define) are always lax orthogonal.
 Thirdly, to show that the two known methods of building lax orthogonal \textsc{awfs}s, namely cofibrantly \textsc{kz}-generation and the method of ``simple adjunctions'', construct different \textsc{awfs}s.
-We do so by exhibiting two examples: an \textsc{awfs} on the category of preorders whose fibrant objects are complete lattices, and one on the category of topological spaces whose fibrant objects are continuous lattices.
+We study in some detail the example of cofibrant \kz-generation that yields representable multicategories, and a counterexample to cofibrant generation provided by continuous lattices.